 PHOTO: VU PHUONG

-The highlight of this year’s festival is the bread buffet with bread from many countries and Vietnamese dishes from the evening of March 22 to March 24.
+The highlight of this year's festival is the bread buffet with bread from many countries and Vietnamese dishes from the evening of March 22 to March 24.
 In addition, the festival has an area displaying documents about past and present bread, introducing the history of the formation and development of Vietnamese bread through the ages.
-The festival also set a record of 200 dishes served with bread made from seafood ingredients, displayed on a boat.
+The festival also set a record of 200 bread dishes made from seafood ingredients, displayed on a boat.

 Comment (0)